discourse/message_bus/README.md

 #### Error Handling

-The internet is a chaotic environment and clients can drop off for a vareity of reasons.
+The internet is a chaotic environment and clients can drop off for a variety of reasons.
 If this happens while MessageBus is trying to write a message to the client you may see something like this in your logs:

 ```
 Errno::EPIPE: Broken pipe